Community benefit payments can be a valuable source of income for communities located near to renewable energy developments.

 - Case studies to help pass on lessons learnt from previous projects;

-- a community fund toolkit has been developed to help guide groups through the process;
+- a community benefits toolkit has been developed to help guide groups through the process;

-- help to draw up your community benefit fund agreement, including a downloadable template.
+- help to draw up your community benefits agreement, including a downloadable template.

 - frameworks of contractors which can help with: